Giannis and the torture of the Suns: “I am not Michael Jordan …”

 – CBS Sports HQ (@CBSSportsHQ) July 12, 2021

 In addition, he valued the experience of being in the NBA Finals above all else, including the final result: “It has been a long road just to get here.
-To be sitting here answering your questions, to play these games when there are only two teams left alive, to be with my teammates.
-After thinking that I had broken up for a year and coming back … it’s a long journey, I am going to enjoy every moment, to try that my companions enjoy and we compete as far as we can.
-We have almost 20,000 people in this pavilion, more than 20,000 outside… he wants to help my teammates and that we have the opportunity to win in every game ”.
+To be sitting here answering your questions, to play these games when only two teams are alive, to be with my teammates.
+After thinking that I had broken for a year and coming back… it’s a long journey, I’m going to enjoy every moment, to try to make my teammates enjoy themselves and compete as far as we can.
+We have almost 20,000 people in this pavilion, more than 20,000 outside … he wants to help my colleagues and that we have the opportunity to win in every game ”.